quad/moxie/README.md

     A title!
 And a subtitle!
 Two lines!

-    Did I mention you can use [Markdown][md] on the subtitle?
+    Did I mention you can use [Markdown][md] with the subtitle?
 I probably should have.

- 5. Use <code>local.css</code> if you don't like red.
+ 5. Use `local.css` if you don't like red.

         $ cat > local.css
         div#header {